Curriculum

 Designer electives

-Residents have the ability to create electives that might not already be in place.
+Residents can create electives that might not already be in place.
 Some recent examples include:

 • Hyperbaric wound therapy